cy360124/DES/README.md

 # DES
- archieve the DES encryption algorithm
+ achieve the DES encryption algorithm

 ### Introduction
 It is a 64-bit DES program in the mode of CBC, which can implement both encryption and decryption.